brettrjones-github/nlc-nolimitconnect.com/docs/donate.md

 - Absolutely **no advertising or spam**, with the single exception of Hide.me VPN (recommended for users needing automatic port forwarding).
 - The project will remain privacy-first and user-controlled — no analytics, tracking, or monetization that compromises user autonomy.

-### Donations & Support

-If NoLimitConnect ever receives meaningful financial support, I am fully open to sharing donations with contributors who help grow and maintain the project.

----

-Any level of involvement — whether technical, social, or organizational — is appreciated.
-Your support can help ensure the long-term growth and success of NoLimitConnect.